helrond/clbsj.org/_posts/2020-08-20-scholar-activist-encounter-mauricio-salgado-and-ched-myers.md

   through arts, documentation and scholarship, and the way this work has shaped and been shaped by their faith.
 ---
-In this session, Activist theologian Ched Myers and Theatre Studies Professor Mauricio Tafur Salgado will discuss their work to create capacity for movement-building through arts, documentation and scholarship, and the way this work has shaped and been shaped by their faith.
+In this session, Activist theologian Ched Myers and Applied Theatre Professor Mauricio Tafur Salgado will discuss their work to create capacity for movement-building through arts, documentation and scholarship, and the way this work has shaped and been shaped by their faith.
 Advance registration is required.